mcronce/SevOne-Deferred-Data-Scripts/README.md

 supplied to it; in true Unix style, it simply reads data points from STDIN and imports them to a SevOne appliance using the Deferred Data SOAP API mechanism.

-Required information is supposed to deferred-data-import via command-line, as
+Required information is supplied to deferred-data-import via command-line, as
 follows:

 	deferred-data-import 'SevOne name or IP' 'username' 'password' 'Device Name'

 Data input should follow this format:

 	"timestamp" "object name" "object type" ["indicator name 1" "indicator format 1" "indicator units 1" "indicator value 1" ["indicator name 2" "indicator format 2" "indicator units 2" "indicator value 2" [... etc]]]

 "Indicator format" refers to "GAUGE", "COUNTER32", or "COUNTER64".
 Most of what you import via Deferred Data will be GAUGE.
 Refer to the SevOne manual for more information.
 It does attempt to use quotes to allow spaces in text